ToshioCP/Gobject-tutorial/src/sec3.src.md

 - 16-22: Class initialization function and instance initialization function.
 They do nothing here but they are necessary for the registration.
 - 24-43: `t_double_get_type` function.
-This function returns the type of TDouble object.
+This function returns the type of the TDouble object.
 The name of a function is always `<name space>_<name>_get_type`.
 And a macro `<NAME_SPACE>_TYPE_<NAME>` (all characters are upper case) is replaced by this function.
 Look at line 3.